-8.11 WATER, AQUAGIB Ltd
+12.12 WATER, AQUAGIB Ltd

 Water supplies to Gibraltar are the responsibility of AquaGib Ltd. Apart from the normal use, water will also be required for decontamination of people and structures.
 The underground reservoirs of Gibraltar hold on average 6 weeks supply which might be less during summer peak tourist months.
-Water is obtained from desalination plants.
-These plants should not be affected by a radioactive release from the HM Naval Base.
+Water is obtained from Reverse Osmosis plants.
+Plant shutdown is ordered by the SCG and reserves used until agreed by SCG.

-8.12 SEWERAGE, Technical Services Department
+12.13 SEWERAGE, Technical Services Department

+Sewerage is not currently treated on Gibraltar but is discharged directly out to sea.
 Any radioactive deposition will almost certainly enter the sewerage system.
 It will be vital that the sewerage system is flushed through with water until monitoring confirms that acceptable levels of radioactivity are achieved.
 Acceptable levels of discharge of radioactive substances into the environment change from time to time and the latest discharge limits will be advised by the Environmental Agency.
 The discharge of sewerage containing radioactive material from a radiological release is considered acceptable as the level of dilution will be considerable and therefore will not cause any harm to the marine environment.
 Any rain fall will significantly assist the cleansing of impervious surfaces and sewers.